MicrosoftDocs/biztalk-docs/his/core/data-providers-for-db21.md

  Schema information in OLE DB is retrieved using predefined schema rowsets with IDBSchemaRowset::GetRowset.
 The Data Provider exposed the PROVIDER_TYPES Rowset to indicate the DB2 to OLE DB data type support (types, mappings, limits), based on the IBM DB2 platform and version.

-#### DB2 for z/OS V9R1
+#### DB2 for z/OS
- The Data Provider supports accessing these data types when connected to DB2 for z/OS (based on V9R1).
+ The Data Provider supports accessing these data types when connected to DB2 for z/OS.

 |DB2 Type_name|OLE DB data_type|Column_size|Minimum_scale|Maximum_scale|
 |-|-|-|-|-|